zhangyazhong/Hummingbird/README.md

 For easy to read, we implement a `format(long time)` function to convert a long number into time format such as `5232 -> 5.232, 8285232 -> 2:18:05.232`.
 You can use this tool by `Timer.toString(String name)` also.

 Another way to use timer is through Java annotation which is `@TimerRecord(name)`.
-This is only used for a method and after running, there would be a new timer called `name` stored in `Timer`.
+This is only used for methods and after running, there would be a new timer called `name` stored in `Timer`.
 It's shown below:

 ```java
 @TimerRecord("sleep_period")